qiao-xin/DupGen_finder/README.md

 diamond blastp -d Ath -q Ath.pep -o Ath.blast -p 20 --sensitive --max-target-seqs 5 --evalue 1e-10 --quiet
 ```

-**NOTE**: All input files should be stored under the same folder (the "-i" option).
-For more parameters please see below.
+**NOTE: All input files should be stored under the same folder (the "-i" option).
+For more parameters please see below.**

 ## Running